Skip to Main Content

 database is a searchable collection of information.
 A journal is a publication that comes out in issues on a regular basis.
 An issue of a journal contains individual articles.
 A journal database contains articles published in journals, although some can also include other types of documents and resources.
 Most journal databases provide the full text of some articles and only a citation and/or abstract for other articles.
 Databases can be searched in various ways, but usually by keyword, author, title and subject.

-To search for a journal by title go to the E-Journal Portal.
-Go to the Finding Articles section for a list of featured journal databases.
-For a complete list of library databases go to Databases A to Z.
+To search for a journal by title go to the WorldCat Journal Titles page.
+Go to the Finding Articles tab in this LibGuide for a list of featured journal databases to search for articles.
+And for a complete list of library databases go to Databases A to Z.

 Interlibrary Loan